🔒

 03

 PropCo/OpCo Separation: Operational risk is isolated from real estate value.
 If the OpCo underperforms, the PropCo retains hard-asset value and can re-lease the facility.
+The hotel and cabin village are operated under separate agreements, further insulating real estate value.

 04